purva00/Project2/README.md

 # New Project
-This projected is created from local status
+This project is created from local status.
+Created by Purva Rai.